First year entrants onto undergraduate study

 What the data measures

-This data measures the number of full-time and part-time students who started undergraduate degrees in the UK, by ethnicity.
+The data measures the number of students who started full-time and part-time undergraduate study in the UK, by ethnicity.

-Undergraduate degrees are usually bachelor's degrees, such as a Bachelor of Arts (BA) and Bachelor of Science (BSc).
+Undergraduate study is predominantly bachelor’s degrees, such as a Bachelor of Arts (BA) and Bachelor of Science (BSc).
 Students must be on courses that lead to the award of a qualification or higher education credit.

-In some cases the student’s first year of study may be the second or subsequent year of an undergraduate programme.
+The student’s first year of study does not have to be the first year of an undergraduate programme.

-The data only includes students whose normal residence before starting their degree was in the UK, Guernsey and Jersey (including their smaller islands) and the Isle of Man.
+The data only includes students whose normal residence before starting their study was in the UK, Guernsey and Jersey (including their smaller islands) and the Isle of Man.

 Student numbers are rounded to the nearest 5.
-Percentages are rounded to 1 decimal place, and have been calculated using the rounded student numbers published by HESA.
+Percentages are rounded to 1 decimal place, and have been calculated using unrounded student numbers.

 Not included in the data